Abhikumar86/my-website/content/home/skills.md

 subtitle:

 # Showcase personal skills or business features.
-# - Add/remove as many `feature` blocks below as you like.
+# - Add/remove as many `feature blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
-feature:
 feature:
 - description: 60%
   icon: r-project